dianpan/dev-connect/README.md

 # Dev Connect
 subscription based site where users can connect to a community of investors, entrepreneurs and developers.

-#### Users can create profile pages:
-- free users get a basic profile with hidden contact info
-- paying users get premium access to contact info for all users
+Any user can sign up for free and receive basic view only access.
+Paid users can access all users and their contact information.

+#### Goal
+This app was created so that I could continue to practice Rails, and learn new technologies like using 3rd party payment APIs and new CSS frameworks.

+#### Technologies used:
+- APIs: Stripe API
+- CSS framework: Bootstrap

+#### How to run this code
+- git clone the repo
+- cd into repo
+- in terminal, run 'bundle install'
+- in terminal, run 'rake db:setup'
+- in terminal, run 'rails s'
+- in browser, navigate to 'localhost:3000'